Contents

 Check their website here for hours on the day you wish to visit.

-If you want to visit Shrek’s Adventure, these are the following prices as of March 2024.
-You can book through their website with these online prices.
+If you want to visit Shrek’s Adventure, you can book through their website, which also has multi-attraction prices.

 London Dungeon

 The London Dungeon takes you back in time to London’s dark days.
-Once again, the professional photo is taken, and then you queue for your start stepping back in time.
+Once again, a professional photo is taken, and then you queue to start stepping back in time.

-As in the Shrek Adventure, you are taken from room to room with different people from the time educating you on the ways of the past.
+As in the Shrek Adventure, you are taken from room to room with different people from the time who are educating you on the ways of the past.

 Starting in the time of Henry VIII, you have been deemed a traitor to the King and must have your head chopped off.

-You first have a boat ride towards the Tower of London.
-This is also interactive, although it’s adults as well as kids that are picked on at different stages through the centuries for special treatment.
+You first take a boat ride towards the Tower of London.
+This is also interactive, although adults and children have been picked on at different stages through the centuries for special treatment.

 From being a traitor to Henry VIII to a co-conspirator with Guy Fawkes blowing up parliament.
 Being there during the plague and the Fire of London and visiting Mrs Lovatt before being a victim of Sweeney Todd.
 It’s then off before the Judge in the Old Bailey and then visiting the streets haunted by Jack the Ripper’s murderous ways and the 10 Bells Pub.